-Canon 1D Mark IV versus Fujifilm X-T100
+Canon 1D Mark IV vs Fujifilm X-T100

-The Canon EOS-1D Mark IV and the Fujifilm X-T100 are two digital cameras that were officially introduced, respectively, in October 2009 and May 2018.
+The Canon EOS-1D Mark IV and the Fujifilm X-T100 are two digital cameras that were announced, respectively, in October 2009 and May 2018.
 The 1D Mark IV is a DSLR, while the X-T100 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark IV) and an APS-C (X-T100) sensor.
-The Canon has a resolution of 16 megapixel, whereas the Fujifilm provides 24 MP.
+The Canon has a resolution of 16 megapixels, whereas the Fujifilm provides 24 MP.

 Body comparison: Canon 1D Mark IV vs Fujifilm X-T100

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark IV and the Fujifilm X-T100.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.

 The X-T100 can be obtained in three different colors (black, silver, gold), while the 1D Mark IV is only available in black.